How to book Greek ferry tickets – Travel tips & info

 If stressed about departure, track your Greek ferry

 If waiting for your ferry’s departure stresses you, check your ferry’s position.
 Several websites offer real-time data about every ferry sailing the Greek seas.
 I use Vessel Finder, but every similar website works.
-Just add the name of your ferry on the search bar and find info about its location.
+Just add the name of your ferry in the search bar and find info about its location.

 Bring some food with you (but buy water on board)